jobovy/segueSelect/README.md

-To get started, download the files at http://sns.ias.edu/~bovy/segueSelect/, put them in some directory, define an environment variable SEGUESELECTDIR that points to this directory (*without* trailing slash), and untar the segueplates.tar.gz file (tar xvzf segueplates.tar.gz).
+To get started, download the files at http://sns.ias.edu/~bovy/segueSelect/, put them in some directory, define an environment variable SEGUESELECTDIR that points to this directory, and untar the segueplates.tar.gz file (tar xvzf segueplates.tar.gz).

 After installing the package (python setup.py install) you can use the